almossawi/badarguments/extras/content/posts/main/index.md

 But minister, one feels compelled to ask, you spend much of your time in that same region in hopes of spreading _your_ influence.
 Not that it has any bearing on whether or not the Rabbit Kingdom's influence is good or evil, but it does reveal a presupposed position that everything we do is categorically good and everything somebody we don't like does isn't.

 **Foregone conclusions**.
 Words, phrases, and preambles can be used to presuppose facts about the world without evidence.
 They can suggest that what follows or what precedes them is a foregone conclusion that's universally applicable.
-Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, as we all know, rather, it turns out, right.
+Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right.

 “In the final analysis, the goal of life is to be happy.”